illacloud/illa-design/README.md

 $ pnpm storybook
 ```

-Then your can open storybook in your browser.
+Then your can open Storybook in your browser.

 ## 💬 Community